-NEXT MEETING - The next meeting will be held on Saturday, October 14th, 2017 (the free member appreciation party), promptly at 7:00pm, at the South County Civic Center at 16700 Jog Rd, DelRay Beach, just north of Clint Moore Rd.
+NEXT MEETING - The next meeting will be held on Friday, November 17th, 2017, promptly at 7:00pm, at the South County Civic Center at 16700 Jog Rd, DelRay Beach, just north of Clint Moore Rd.
 See you there!

 Vittoriano in Rome (a monument to Vittorio Emanuele II of Savoia, first king of Italy)

 It was a distinct pleasure to meet you and we are grateful that Russell brought you to our group!

 Your discussion at our Hot Topics meeting on Thursday was without doubt one of the best and most widely discussed topics we've had in our 7 year history.
 You totally enlightened our group about the clear and present danger of radical Islam, to the point that people are discussing your talk with their friends who weren't there and among themselves.

 Your presentation was cogent, direct, clear and well delivered.
 Your subject knowledge is quite apparent and is deeply appreciated by me and our entire group.

 If you would like to come back and have another discussion, we would be delighted.

 Thank you so much for your outstanding work!!!

 Dr. Anthony DiPerna enlightening the membership about our Italian heritage and culture.
 This is why the meetings are so great!